nilearn/nilearn/doc/introduction.rst

       * Look at the "reference" section of the documentation: there is a function to compute the mean of a 4D image

-      * You can do a for loop in Python.
-You can use the "range" function
+      * To perform a for loop in Python, you can use the "range" function

-      * The solution is found :ref:`here
+      * The solution can be found :ref:`here
         <example_manipulating_visualizing_plot_smooth_mean_image.py>`

 |

 ____

-Now, if you want readily-made methods to process neuroimaging data, jump directly to the section you need:
+Now, if you want out-of-the-box methods to process neuroimaging data, jump directly to the section you need:

 * :ref:`decoding`